cloud-elements/devportal/docs/elements/acuity/authenticate.md

 ---
-heading: Infusionsoft REST
+heading: Acuity Scheduling
-apiProvider: Infusionsoft
+apiProvider: Acuity Scheduling # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
-seo: Authenticate | Infusionsoft CRM | Cloud Elements API Docs
+seo: Authenticate | Acuity Scheduling | Cloud Elements API Docs
 title: Authenticate
 description: Create Instance
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
-elementId: 6158
+elementKey: acuityscheduling
-elementKey: infusionsoftrest
+elementId: 6156
-apiKey: Key Name #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
+apiKey: Client ID #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
-apiSecret: Secret Name #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
+apiSecret: Client Secret  #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
-callbackURL: Callback URL Name #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
+callbackURL: Redirect URI #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
 parent: Back to Element Guides
 order: 20
 ---